Queensbury, West Yorkshire

-Queensbury is a large village in the metropolitan borough of Bradford, West Yorkshire, England.
-Perched on a high vantage point above Halifax, Clayton and Thornton and overlooking Bradford itself, Queensbury is one of the highest parishes in England, with views beyond the West Yorkshire conurbation to the hills of Brontë Country and the Yorkshire Dales to the north and north west.
-It had a population of 8,718 in 2001 which increased to 16,273 in the 2011 Census.
+Queensbury is a village in the metropolitan borough and city of Bradford, West Yorkshire, England.
+Perched on a high vantage point above Halifax, Clayton and Thornton and overlooking Bradford, Queensbury is one of the highest parishes in England, with views beyond the West Yorkshire conurbation to the hills of Brontë Country and the Yorkshire Dales to the north and north west.
+Its population of 8,718 in 2001 increased to 16,273 in the 2011 Census.

-Queensbury is most famous as being the home of Black Dyke Mills, and the Black Dyke Band.
+Queensbury is known as being the home of Black Dyke Mills, and the Black Dyke Band.

 History

-Queensbury was originally known as Queenshead.
-That name was derived from a local pub, now a house on the High Street, which was popular with travellers on the pack horse route from Halifax to Bradford.
+Queensbury was originally known as Queenshead, a name derived from a local public house, now a house on the High Street, which was popular with travellers on the pack horse route from Halifax to Bradford.